awsdocs/amazon-workspaces-administration-guide/doc_source/upgrade-windows-10-byol-workspaces.md

 **Tip**
 During the in\-place upgrade process, if you see that some icon shortcuts on the desktop no longer work, it's because WorkSpaces moves any user profiles located on drive D to drive C to prepare for the upgrade\.
 After the upgrade is completed, the shortcuts will work as expected\.

-## Update Your WorkSpace Registry Using a PowerShell Script<a name="update-windows-10-byol-script"></a>
+## Update your WorkSpace registry using a PowerShell script<a name="update-windows-10-byol-script"></a>

 You can use the following sample PowerShell script to update the registry on your WorkSpaces to enable in\-place upgrades\.
-Follow the [Steps to Perform an In\-place Upgrade](#upgrade_byol_procedure), but use this script to update the registry on each WorkSpace\.
+Follow the [Perform an in\-place upgrade](#upgrade_byol_procedure), but use this script to update the registry on each WorkSpace\.

 ```
 # AWS WorkSpaces 1.28.20